To learn more about Sania check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 12/12: SPD +35%

 The go-to set for most Supports thanks to its massive Speed boost, allowing for faster cycling and priority in the initial turn order.
-8-PC Swiftrush is enough for PVE, because the value of Timeweave is that big.
+If you're not running 12P Swiftrush you can pick up the 8P bonus here.

 2